ItsZeusBro/Book/README.md

-# Book
+# Buk
-Its like a really long string, but better.
+Its like a really long strng, but better.

 Books solved the problem of searching and sorting a long time ago!
 Since then, computer science and mathematics has provided a set of tools that aide in the same problem.
 The issue is that computer science looks at scrolls of data, and not at books.
 Books are better.